The cost of employee turnover: Personal data loss

 - How long each type of data should be retained

-Monitoring all your files with DataMapper will help you implement data loss prevention policies that will protect all the personally identifiable information (PII), sensitive corporate intellectual property (IP), and other valuable data your team stores.
+Monitoring all your files will help you implement data loss prevention policies that will protect all the personally identifiable information, sensitive corporate intellectual property, and other valuable data your team stores.

 Losing an employee?
-Do this before they go.
+Do this before they go to prevent data loss.

 - Select the local, cloud and email storage you want them to scan for sensitive data

-- They select and authenticate folders in those locations and start the scan
+- They should select and authenticate folders in those locations and start the scan

-- Their results will appear on their dashboard + your DataMapper admin dashboard
+- Their results will appear on their dashboard + your admin dashboard

 Export and share important files with another employee

 Move or delete sensitive files stored in the wrong location

 Give special attention to high-risk files stored on local drives, email folders and other vulnerable locations.
 This may be your last chance to salvage or delete them!
 You can export important files to share them with someone else, delete files that are no longer needed, and more.
 This is a quick way to make sure your valuable data stays where it should be when an employee leaves.

 Best practices for data privacy include performing this simple data inventory process for all your employees regularly.
 Then, repeat it any time you know you may lose a member of your team.
 Make sure you find out who has what data before someone walks out the door with it.
 Automated data inventory makes this much easier, and will free you up to concentrate on keeping your business running smoothly during times of employee churn.